R v Carroll: Public response

 There was widespread public outcry following this decision.
-The general perception was that a person who had been found guilty by two juries of murdering a baby had 'got off' on a 'legal technicality.'
-The Queensland premier Peter Beattie stated that 'there was an injustice done in this case', the New South Wales premier Bob Carr began a law reform process and the Victorian attorney general, Rob Hulls canvassed the possibility of legislative change.
+The general perception was that a person who had been found guilty by two juries of murdering a baby had "got off" on a "legal technicality".

+Then-Queensland premier Peter Beattie stated that "there was an injustice done in this case".
+New South Wales premier Bob Carr began a law reform process and the Victorian attorney general, Rob Hulls canvassed the possibility of legislative change.

 The Kennedy family told their side of the story in a 2003 ABC Australian Story episode, "Double Bind".

-Carrol gave his side of the story in a Australiainterview in 2006.
+Carroll gave his side of the story in a 60 Minutes interview in 2006.

 The double jeopardy law has since been changed through the Criminal Code (Double Jeopardy) Amendment Act 2007 (Qld).